Clients

 Services are available to qualifying clients in the following areas of law:

-Guardianship – The Eleventh Judicial Circuit's sole provider of free legal aid to indigent residents willing to serve as guardians for elderly, physically or mentally incapacitated family members, loved ones and close friends.
-The department is working from its dedicated offices downtown and in South Dade Courthouse to help hundreds of families each year by offering services which allow family members or close friends to become legal guardians of incapacitated and multi-generational vulnerable adults from age 21 to 110.
-Children aging out of the foster care system also receive services through this department.
+Guardianship – The Eleventh Judicial Circuit's sole provider of free legal aid to indigent residents serving as guardians for elderly, physically or mentally incapacitated family members, loved ones and close friends.
+The department helps hundreds of families each year allowing family members or close friends to become legal guardians of incapacitated and multi-generational vulnerable adults from age 21 to 110.
+Legal Aid also provides guardianship services to older children aging out of foster care through this department.
 These and other services are made possible thanks to generous support from The Florida Bar Foundation, the MDB Probate and Guardianship Committee, law firms, and others.

 Child Advocacy - Staff Attorneys and Pro Bono Attorneys represent our most vulnerable population, dependent children and foster teens transitioning out of foster care into adulthood, as well as teen victims of human trafficking by ensuring that each youth receives appropriate representation, treatment and services needed to recover and thrive.
-Imagine being abandoned at birth, homeless, and bouncing from foster home to foster home and falling behind in school.
-Our attorneys advocate for foster teens to ensure that they not only survive, but thrive as they transition into safe, secure and successful adulthood.
-We also assist unaccompanied minor children in need of representation and assistance in collaboration with partnering law firms.
-This program would not be possible without generous support by The Florida Bar Foundation.
+Our seasoned attorneys advocate for foster teens to ensure that they not only survive, but thrive as they transition into safe, secure and successful adulthood.
+We also assist unaccompanied minor children in need of representation and assistance in collaboration with partners.
+This program is made possible with generous support by The Florida Bar Foundation.

 More About Put Something Back Pro Bono Project

-The Official Program for Providing Bro Bono, or Free Legal Assistance to the Needy Population of Miami-Dade County.
-It is designed to increase access to the civil legal system and improve the administration of justice by serving as an umbrella agency for referral to all other legal service providers and as a clearinghouse for attorneys who volunteer to help the indigent of the community.
-Through this project, which was launched in 1992, clients are referred to volunteer attorneys experienced in a wide range of legal matters, including: family cases; children's matters requiring Guardians Ad Litem in family, juvenile dependency, domestic violence, probate and civil court; consumer, bankruptcy; and housing concerns; domestic violence permanent injunction matters; general civil issues; social security and veterans benefits; employment matters; the preparation and processing of Wills; and, non-fee generating civil court cases.
+Put Something Back ("PSB"), the Official Program for Providing Bro Bono Legal Assistance to Needy Residents of Miami-Dade County, is designed to increase access to the civil legal system and improve the administration of justice.
+PSB serves as an umbrella agency for referral to other legal service providers in the circuit and as a clearinghouse for all attorneys who want to volunteer to help the indigent of the community.
+PSB, which was launched in 1991 in partnership with the Courts, screens and refers clients to volunteer attorneys experienced in a wide range of legal matters, including: family law; children's matters requiring attorneys ad litem and guardians ad litem in family, juvenile dependency, domestic violence, probate and civil court; consumer, bankruptcy; and housing concerns; domestic violence permanent injunction matters; general civil issues; social security and veterans benefits; employment matters; the preparation and processing of wills and related documents; and, non-fee generating civil court cases.
 Since 1991, the program has handled thousands of cases and recruited thousands of attorneys, including private, corporate counsel and law firms who have signed up to assist.
 It is the largest and most comprehensive pro bono project in Florida.

 Frequently Asked Questions for Pro Bono